 In addition, the jurisdictions in which the Corporation operates have adopted breach of privacy and data security laws or regulations that require notification to consumers if the security of their personal information is breached, among other requirements.
 A Parliamentary Committee has recently recommended certain changes to Personal Information Protection and Electronic Documents Act (Canada), the federal privacy and data protection statute in Canada, including new administrative enforcement powers and new financial penalties for non-compliance.
-There is a risk that the Government may implement changes to this statute that may result in additional compliance or changes in our business practices, or create additional risk of liability or sanction, or all of the foregoing.
+There is a risk that the government may implement changes to this statute that may result in additional compliance or changes in our business practices, or create additional risk of liability or sanction, or all of the foregoing.
 In addition, governmental focus on data security may lead to additional legislative action, and the increased emphasis on information security may lead patients to request that the Corporation take additional measures to enhance security or restrict the manner in which the Corporation collects and uses patient information.
 As a result, the Corporation may have to modify its business systems and practices with the goal of further improving data security, which would result in increased expenditures and operating complexity.

 A compromise of the Corporation's information technology systems or confidential information, or that of the Corporation's patients and third parties with whom the Corporation interacts, may result in negative consequences, including the inability to continue providing services to patients and customers, damage to the Corporation's reputation, potential liability under privacy, security, consumer protection or other applicable laws, regulatory penalties and additional regulatory scrutiny, any of which could have a material adverse effect on the Corporation's business, financial position, results of operations or cash flows for which the Corporation's insurance policies may not provide adequate compensation.
-In addition, evolving cyber threats may require significant investments by the Corporation or could result in increased costs for the Corporation.